 The top 10 Chinese lobster in Toronto

-Here are 10 restaurants to hit up for Chinese (Cantonese-style) lobster in Toronto.
+Here are my picks for the top restaurants to hit up for Chinese and Cantonese-style lobster in Toronto.

-A staple among Chinese lobster lovers in Toronto, Wah Sing's lobster special (two for $29.95) will easily trump most other options.
+A staple among Chinese lobster lovers in Toronto, Wah Sing's lobster special (two for $45.95) will easily trump most other options.
 My personal favourite here is the one done with black bean sauce.
-Just don't mind the ambience (nobody will confuse this place with Rock Lobster), which is passable at best, but the throngs of on-a-budget UofT students flocking here prove they must be doing something right.

-Located somewhat oddly right underneath Wah Sing (no, seriously), Hua Sang is your other slightly less known (but still excellent) option for two for one lobster specials ($29.95).
+Located somewhat oddly right underneath Wah Sing (no, seriously), Hua Sang is your other slightly less known option for two for one lobster specials.
 The interior and overall appearance of the restaurant is, in my opinion, shabbier than its upstairs counterpart.

-Often mispronounced as FishERman Lobster, this modest-looking but rather roomy Scarborough joint is the definitive go-to place for Chinese lobster in the 905.
-The interior is quite fancy but you won't care as you elbow your friends trying to take photos of the towering 8+ pound lobster dish standing on your table, daring you to eat it.
-Try the deep fried garlic lobster for maximum flavour.
-Their prices, at $16.99 per pound, are pretty reasonable, too.
-Definitely one of those places you should visit at least once.
+This spacious spot is the go-to place for Chinese lobster in the 905.
+The interior is quite fancy, but you won't care as you elbow your friends trying to take photos of the towering eight pound lobster dish standing on your table.

-Another Scarborough gem, this restaurant serves up a number of large lobster and king crab specials.
-My favourite is the lobster set (2 for $68) which features 5 courses and includes sweet and savoury lobster in Maggi sauce (a delicious seasoning that really should be more well-known in Canada).
+A Scarborough gem, this restaurant serves up a number of large lobster and king crab specials.
+My favourite is the lobster set which features five courses and includes sweet and savoury lobster in Maggi sauce.

-At this long-standing Richmond Hill favourite the must-order is their famous lobster cooked 4-ways ($21.95 per pound) in which each dish features a different part of the lobster cooked with different seasonings.
-There's the classic deep fried lobster, a stir-fried lobster in Maggi sauce, fried rice with lobster innards (it's a lot tastier than it sounds) plus a whole lot more.
-The price point is a bit steep but there's a reason why it's one of the most popular lobster restaurants in York Region.
+At this long-standing Richmond Hill favourite the must-order is their famous lobster cooked four ways in which each dish features a different part of the lobster.
+There's the classic deep fried lobster, fried rice with lobster innards plus a whole lot more.

 Despite the chaotic atmosphere, Mr. Congee remains wildly popular with Scarborough residents looking for cheap and good Cantonese food.
-I've tried their stir fried lobster with ginger here, and at $16.99 can honestly tell you that it's one of the best values you'll get.
-It's not too big but it's succulent, tasty as hell and good quality.
-After you're done, walk off the calories inside the always quiet Bridlewood Mall.
+I've tried their stir fried lobster with ginger here, and at $22.99 I can honestly tell you that it's one of the best values you'll get.

-If you want good old-fashioned solid lobster dishes without any of the 4-way or towering madness that you get in some other restaurants, Magic Wok is worth a try.
+If you want good old-fashioned solid lobster dishes without any of the frills that you get in some other restaurants, Magic Wok is worth a try.
 It's the epitome of a solid, no-nonsense Chinese family restaurant that serves up fresh and delicious lobster.
-The classic stir-fried lobster is the one to order here.

-If you're looking for easily-replicated lobster excellence, look no further than Congee Queen.
-The only chain restaurant on this list, they win points for their classic stir-fried lobster with ginger (value-priced at $17.99).
-The lobster may be on the small side but it's still absolutely tasty, which is really all you can ask for given its price and ubiquity.
+If you're looking for lobster excellence, look no further than Congee Queen.
+The only chain restaurant on this list, they win points for their classic stir-fried lobster with ginger.
+The lobster may be on the small side, but it's still absolutely tasty.

 Join the conversation Load comments